 The audit committee is responsible for reviewing, approving and managing the engagement of the Company's independent registered public accounting firm, including the scope, extent and procedures of the annual audit and compensation to be paid therefore, and all other matters the audit committee deems appropriate, including the Company's independent registered public accounting firm's accountability to the Board of Directors and the audit committee.
 The audit committee reviewed with the Company's independent registered public accounting firm, which is responsible for expressing an opinion on the conformity of audited financial statements with generally accepted accounting principles, its judgment as to the quality, not just the acceptability, of the Company's accounting principles and such other matters as are required to be discussed with the audit committee by the Standards of the Public Company Accounting Oversight Board ("PCAOB"), including PCAOB Auditing Standard No. 16, Communications With Audit Committees, the rules of the Securities and Exchange Commission ("SEC") and other applicable regulations, and discussed and reviewed the results of the Company's independent registered public accounting firm's examination of the financial statements.
-In addition, the audit committee discussed with the Company's independent registered public accounting firm the independent registered public accounting firm's independence by Rule 3526 of the PCAOB regarding the independent registered public accounting firm's communications with the audit committee concerning independence.
-The audit committee also considered whether the provision of non-audit services was compatible with maintaining the independent registered public accounting firm's independence.
+In addition, the audit committee discussed with the Company's independent registered public accounting firm the independent registered public accounting firm's independence from management and the Company, including the matters in the written disclosures and the letter regarding its independence by Rule 3526 of the PCAOB regarding the independent registered public accounting firm's independence.